Country selection

 According to the Guinea-PHC, prisoners are considered vulnerable because incarceration could affect their ability to make a voluntary decision regarding participation in research.
 The Guinea-PHC states that prisoners may not participate in any research study while they are detained in prison and deprived of their freedom.
 Additionally, if an ill person is placed under the responsibility of the judicial authority, the agreement of the latter is required in addition to the informed consent of the participant.

 As stated in the Guinea-PHC, participants with a mental impairment are at risk in research studies as they are unable to fully comprehend the nature of the research and the informed consent process.
 Per the Guinea-PHC, mentally impaired participants should be fully informed about the study in which they have been asked to participate.
-Informed consent must be obtained from the legal representative(s) or guardian(s) who have been informed about the trial.
+Informed consent must be obtained from the legal representative/guardian who have been informed about the trial.
 The refusal of a mentally impaired participant should always be respected.
 Research may only be conducted in mentally impaired participants if it cannot be conducted in healthy participants.

-Per GIN-17, Guinea is implementing the International Council for Harmonisation’s Guideline for Good Clinical Practice E6(R2) (GIN-7).
+Per GIN-17, Guinea is required to comply with the International Council for Harmonisation’s Guideline for Good Clinical Practice E6(R2) (GIN-7).
 GIN-7 defines an investigational product as a pharmaceutical form of an active ingredient or placebo being tested or used as a reference in a clinical trial, including a product with a marketing authorization when used or assembled (formulated or packaged) in a way different from the approved form, or when used for an unapproved indication, or when used to gain further information about an approved use.

 Manufacturing